Main Fire Station Replacement Project

 Project Background

-Hoodland Fire District #74 is essential in protecting the residents and wildlife within the rural 45 square mile area between Sandy and Mount Hood on the east side of Clackamas County.
-Services include fire suppression, fire prevention, emergency medical services, technical rescue and hazardous materials response.
+Hoodland Fire District #74 serves a vital role in protecting both residents and wildlife within the rural 45-square-mile area between Sandy and Mount Hood in Clackamas County.
+The District provides fire suppression, fire prevention, emergency medical services, technical rescue, and hazardous materials response to a community that includes 6,000 full-time residents and 15,000 seasonal residents.

-HFD’s 11 career and 30 volunteer personnel respond to approximately 1,000 emergency calls for assistance from the 6,000 full time residents and 15,000 seasonal residents every year.
+HFD’s dedicated team of 11 career and 30 volunteer personnel respond to over 1,000 emergency calls each year, ensuring the safety of the community year-round.

 HFD’s service area includes: